-The Russell Farm in New Brunswick’s Northumberland County is an example of a farmer-fisher energy strategy in a plurioccupational coastal agroecosystem.
-Angus Fisher Russell (b.1821/d.1896) was both a farmer and a fisher living and working in Glenelg, Northumberland, New Brunswick, in 1871.
+The Russell Farm in New Brunswick’s Northumberland County is an example of a Farmer-Fisher Energy Strategy in a Plurioccupational Coastal Agroecosystem.
+Angus Fisher Russell (b.1821/d.1896) was reported by the census enumerator as both a farmer and a fisher living and working in Glenelg, Northumberland, New Brunswick, in 1871.
 His 120 acre, or 48.6 ha, farm was situated on the Miramichi River close to Napan.
 He married Jane Urquhart of Rose Bank, New Brunswick, in 1850.
 Jane, however, had been born in Prince Edward Island.
 The couple had seven children.
 Angus fished with his younger brother Robert who, in 1871, lived on a neighbouring farm with their widowed and aging father Francis.
+The enumerator put down Francis as the head of the household, and also as both a farmer and a fisher, although Robert must have done a large share of the farming and fishing work.
+Francis’s farm was also 48.6 ha.
+Believing that Angus, Robert, and their father made their livelihoods by working together, we have combined the two farms (97 ha) to create this energy profile.

 Farm Energy Funds*

-In 1871, only 10.1 ha (21%) of Angus Russell’s 48.6 ha were improved, with 1.2 ha in pasture, 1.6 in hay, and .8 ha in salt or dyked marshland.
-The ratios of these different aspects of his farm–improved land, pasture, hay, and salt or dyked marsh–were similar to the greater Glenelg census subdivision (CSD) which totalled 12,123 ha of farmland of which 2,064.3 ha (17%) were improved, 656.2 ha were in hay, 361.8 ha were in pasture, and 53.2 ha were in salt or dyked marshland.
-The average amount of improved land for each farm in the Glenelg CSD was 10.02 ha, almost the exact same as what Russell had.
-However, the size of the average farm in Glenelg was 58.85 ha, 10.25 ha larger than Russell’s.
-Russell had 15 cords of firewood on hand, whereas the Glenelg CSD had 4,586, averaging 22 cords per farm.
+In 1871, only 22.3 ha (23%) of the Russell family’s 97 ha were improved or cleared, with the remaining in woodland.
+Of the improved land, 1.2 ha was pastureland, 3.6 ha was hayland, and 2.0 ha was salt or dyked marshland.
+The remaining 15.5 ha was cropland.
+The ratios of these different aspects of the farm–improved land, pastureland, hayland, and salt or dyked marshland–were similar to the greater Glenelg census subdivision (CSD) which totaled 12,123 ha of which 2,064.3 ha (17%) was improved.
+Of the improved land, 656.2 ha was hayland, 361.8 ha was pastureland, 53.2 ha was salt or dyked marshland, and 993.1 ha was cropland.
+The average amount of improved land for each farm in the Glenelg CSD was 10.02 ha, almost the exact same as each of the two Russell parcels.
+However, the size of the average farm in Glenelg was 58.85 ha, 10.25 ha larger than either of the Russell parcels.
+The Russell family had a combined 35 cords of firewood on hand, whereas the Glenelg CSD had 4,586, averaging 22 cords per farm.

-Russell reported having one colt or filly, two milchers, three other horned cattle, nine sheep, and three swine.
+The Russells reported having one horse over the age of three, one colt or filly, seven milk cows, five other horned cattle, 21 sheep, and seven swine.
 These were similar to the types of livestock reported by all farmers in the Glenelg CSD.
-The farm’s livestock intensity was 11.1 livestock units per km2, and his grazing intensity was also high at 3.22 ruminants per square ha of pasture.
+The Russell farm’s livestock intensity was 13.5 livestock units per km2 (LU/kms), and their grazing intensity was also high at 8.19 ruminants per ha of pasture.
 For the Glenelg CSD it was 1.0 and .61 respectively.
-Russell’s livestock created deficits in both feed and litter.
-To address this, we assume that his animals consumed all of his fodder crops and pasture, a large amount of the crop residues, as well as purchased feed and litter.
+The Russells’ livestock created deficits in both feed and litter.
+To address this, we assume that their animals consumed all of their fodder crops and pasture, a large amount of the crop residues, as well as purchased feed and litter.
 In contrast, the average farm in the Glenelg CSD had feed to spare, including about 15% of their hay and pasture (Fig. 3b).
-Russell most likely purchased some of this hay from neighbours to meet his livestock’s feed and litter demand.
+Therefore, the Russells most likely purchased hay from neighbours to meet their livestocks’ feed and litter demand.
+They may also have forest-pastured their livestock for some of the year.

 Farm Energy Flows*

-A fisher first, it appears that Russell was using more of the funds available to him–the Miramichi River–than the average farmer enumerated in the 1871 Census for Glenelg.
-In fact, his father Francis Russell reported in Schedule 8–Shipping and Fisheries–of the 1871 Census that he had two boats, 300 fathoms of nets and seines, six barrels of Gaspareaux, and eight barrels of salmon on hand.
-Although Angus Russell did not report on Schedule 8 for himself, his share of the Russell fishery was very likely included in what his father reported.
-In 2021, the farm is owned by two of Angus Russell’s direct descendants, first cousins to David MacFadyen who appears in Figure 1a, and Gary MacFadyen who appears with his brother David in Figures 6a and 6b.
+Farmers and fishers, the Russell family not only successfully farmed their 97 ha, but they also accessed the funds of the Mirimichi River on which their land was situated.
+More of their land was improved than was the land of the average farm in the Glenelg CSD, and of their improved land, they put a greater emphasis on crops than on hay and pasture.
+They had more livestock than the average farm in the Glenelg CSD which translated to feed and litter deficits.
+However, the feed and litter deficits for their animals were probably met by purchasing hay from their neighbours who had hay surpluses.
+Russell reported in Schedule 8–Shipping and Fisheries–of the 1871 Census that he had two boats, 300 fathoms of nets and seines, six barrels of Gaspareaux, and eight barrels of salmon on hand.
+Although Angus Russell did not report on Schedule 8 for himself, his share of the Russell fishery was probably included in what his father reported.
+In 2021, the Angus Russell farm is owned by two of Francis and Angus Russell’s direct descendants, first cousins to David MacFadyen who appears in Figure 1a, and Gary MacFadyen who appears with his brother David in Figures 6a and 6b.
 The 1850s barn still stands, there are outbuildings, and there are three houses, with the most recent being built in 2020.
 The original house, lived in by Angus Fisher Russell and his family, is gone.

 * For an explanation of terms in this profile, see the farm energy profiles project home page.